How To Get A Teaching Job With No Experience? Full Guide

 You may highlight any volunteering or non-teaching involvement where you had the opportunity to work with children.

-What kind of questions is asked in a teacher interview?
+What kind of questions are asked in a teacher interview?

 Describe an instance when you collaborated with a group to address an issue.
 Share an experience when you encountered a tough obstacle.